Oscar Health Inc. (OSCR): Skating on Thin Ice? We Know the Answer

 Goldman gave a rating of “Sell” to OSCR, setting the target price at $6.50 in the report published on December 14th of the previous year.

-During the last 5 trading sessions, OSCR rose by +8.32%, which changed the moving average for the period of 200-days by -70.24% in comparison to the 20-day moving average, which settled at $6.78.
-In addition, Oscar Health Inc. saw -10.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OSCR rose by +9.75%, which changed the moving average for the period of 200-days by -67.09% in comparison to the 20-day moving average, which settled at $6.97.
+In addition, Oscar Health Inc. saw 1.78% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OSCR starting from Quane Alessandrea C., who sale 49,355 shares at the price of $7.18 back on Feb 16.
-After this action, Quane Alessandrea C. now owns 82,660 shares of Oscar Health Inc., valued at $354,280 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OSCR starting from Blackley Richard Scott, who sale 2,605 shares at the price of $6.91 back on Mar 02.
+After this action, Blackley Richard Scott now owns 173,176 shares of Oscar Health Inc., valued at $18,010 using the latest closing price.

-Weaver Dennis, the Chief Clinical Officer of Oscar Health Inc., sale 2,410 shares at $8.79 during a trade that took place back on Dec 02, which means that Weaver Dennis is holding 9,084 shares at $21,172 based on the most recent closing price.
+Quane Alessandrea C., the EVP, Chief Insurance Officer of Oscar Health Inc., sale 2,680 shares at $6.92 during a trade that took place back on Mar 02, which means that Quane Alessandrea C. is holding 86,996 shares at $18,548 based on the most recent closing price.

 Stock Fundamentals for OSCR